yEvo uses a franchise model so you can take ownership of your experiments.

 Our research & development laboratories

-Brenda Andrews at the University of Toronto
+Brenda Andrews at the University of Toronto studies genetics and genomics

 Renee Geck at Gonzaga University studies how mutations affect enzyme function.
 She started working with yEvo as a postdoc in the Dunham Lab.

-Xueying Li at Beijing Normal University
+Xueying Li at Beijing Normal University studies transport modeling

 Adrianna Matos-Nieves manages internal K-12 programming at the Broad Institute of MIT & Harvard.
 She is piloting a bioinformatics expansion project for the existing yEvo resistance and tolerance protocols.